ucsb/webguide/web-accessibility.md

 Similarly, avoid moving content around the page unless users can control the movement of the content.

+#### Don't Use Pop-up Windows

+Do not use "pop-up" windows, or separate, modal browser windows that are opened by the current page.
+They inhibit screen reader's ability to read the desired active screen.
+Furthermore, most modern browsers automatically block the display of these windows.

 ### Importance of Web Accessibility

 "Accessibility is a Civil Rights issue and inaccessible websites violate the